richhann/KNN-SP500-index-To-COVID-stimulus-Packages-and-cases-Machine-Learning-Predictions/README.md

 ### Dataset Choice
 The datasets encompassed stock market data from Yahoo Finance and Wall Street Journal, Bitcoin data from Yahoo Finance, COVID-19 data from Kaggle or World Health Organization, and Government Stimulus Packages data from Investopedia.
 These were instrumental in constructing a well-rounded analysis of the economic landscape during the COVID-19 pandemic.

+### Impact of Cointegration on Correlation Data:

+- statistical property where two or more time series variables are linked in the long run, even if they are not correlated in the short run.

+- When analyzing financial time series data, the relationship between COVID-19 cases and financial indices, cointegration may influence the observed correlation.

+- However, cointegration on the correlation data is statistically insignificant due to the short timeframe.

 ### Problem Identification
 The project sought to answer well-defined questions concerning the global economic impact of COVID-19, the correlation between COVID-19 cases and stock market indices, the effect of government stimulus packages on stock market indices and Bitcoin prices, and the correlation between stimulus packages' release timelines with Bitcoin and S&P 500 indices.